biothings/mygene.info/docs/doc/migration_from_v2.rst

 Data can be search with and without version.
 Version is available for "`genomic`", "`rna`" and "`protein`" accession number keys.

-.. note:: "*genomic*" field is stored but is not searchable
+.. note:: "*genomic*" field is returned but is not searchable